mesosphere/dcos-docs-site/pages/version-policy/index.md

 ## Customer Advisory for CentOS/RHEL 7.X
-A recently discovered bug in Docker 17.x’s handling of cgroups kernel memory controller (kmem) causes instability for the entire system when the `kmem` accounting feature is activated.
+<p class="message--important"><strong>IMPORTANT: </strong>A recently discovered bug in Docker 17.x’s handling of cgroups kernel memory controller (kmem) causes instability for the entire system when the `kmem` accounting feature is activated.
 Customers may notice tasks or commands getting stuck indefinitely and kernel-related error messages in the system logs.
 Mesosphere DC/OS customers and community members who utilize RedHat or CentOS as their base operating systems are strongly advised to install and use RedHat’s fork of Docker 1.13.
-This fork of Docker does not require an RHN subscription.
+This fork of Docker does not require an RHN subscription.</p>

 <p class="message--note"><strong>NOTE: </strong>More specific details on the Docker bug and mitigation instructions are located <a href="https://mesosphere-community.force.com/s/article/Critical-Issue-KMEM-MSPH-2018-0006">here</a>.</p>